Wise Up Ghost: Background

+Cover art

+The all-text cover art of the album is modeled on the cover of Allen Ginsberg’s Howl and Other Poems.

 Critical reception

 Wise Up Ghost was met with generally positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 77, based on 32 reviews.
 Stephen Thomas Erlewine of AllMusic gave the album four out of five stars, saying "This is an exquisitely detailed, imaginative record that pays back dividends according to how much knowledge, either of Costello or the Roots or their idols, a listener brings to the album.
-It's not exactly alienating but Wise Up Ghost does require work from its audience, and the more you know -- and the more you listen -- the better it seems."
+It's not exactly alienating but Wise Up Ghost does require work from its audience, and the more you know – and the more you listen – the better it seems."
 Kevin McFarland of The A.V.
-Club gave the album a C+, saying "At this point in his career, an album-length experiment like Wise Up Ghost seems to satisfy Costello artistically, thanks to his chameleon tendencies, but there isn’t much to add to the best of either catalog.
-Costello is the pop equivalent of a shark: He must keep moving through fresh artistic ground—or doubling back across territory he hasn’t touched recently—in order to survive.
-Though that movement helps Costello maintain a consistent level of output, that process doesn’t always leave essential records in his wake."
+Club gave the album a C+, saying "At this point in his career, an album-length experiment like Wise Up Ghost seems to satisfy Costello artistically, thanks to his chameleon tendencies, but there isn't much to add to the best of either catalog.
+Costello is the pop equivalent of a shark: He must keep moving through fresh artistic ground—or doubling back across territory he hasn't touched recently—in order to survive.
+Though that movement helps Costello maintain a consistent level of output, that process doesn't always leave essential records in his wake."
 Kitty Empire of The Observer gave the album three out of five stars, saying "Devotees of Elvis Costello will find this collaboration with hip-hop band the Roots a more labour-intensive listen, perhaps, than the casual arriviste.
 These tracks are densely self-referential, borrowing lyrics and themes from Costello's past.
 Most politically, there is a sequel, of sorts, to his Falklands-era screed, Shipbuilding, called Cinco Minutos Con Vos, which imagines the view from the south Atlantic.
 What's new, though, is the Roots's mutating groove and how well it chimes with Costello's delivery, alternately gruff, sour or soulful."